- 4 (5-6 ounces each) fish fillets (a flaky white fish like flounder, cod, or tilapia are all good choices)

 - Olive oil spray

-For the honey mustard sauce: In a small bowl, mix together the sauce ingredients, starting with the lower amount of honey and adjusting up if you prefer a slightly sweeter sauce.
+For the honey mustard sauce: In a small bowl, mix together the sauce ingredients.
 Cover and refrigerate until ready to serve.
 Make-ahead tip: This may be done a day or two in advance.

 For the fish: In a sturdy bag (an empty bag from a cereal box is a great option to a zip-top bag, which also works!) crush the pretzels with a rolling pin or soup can.
 Alternatively, you may grind them in a food processor or mini chopper.
 You want fairly fine crumbs, although some texture is good.
 Make-ahead tip: This step may also be completed in advance.

-Baste both sides of the fish fillets with a thin layer of the sauce.
 Press both sides of the fish firmly into the crumbs, and then transfer to the prepared baking sheet.
-Spray the tops of the fish lightly with olive oil (I have forgotten this step on occasion and the fish still turns out well!), and then bake the fish for approximately 8-12 minutes or until the fish is just barely opaque in the thickest part and flakes easily.
+Sprinkle any bare spots with some of the finely ground crumbs.
+Spray the tops of the fish lightly with olive oil (I have forgotten this step on occasion and the fish still turns out well), and then bake the fish for 8-12 minutes or until the fish is just barely opaque in the thickest part and flakes easily.
+Serve with the reserved honey mustard sauce.

 Note: Depending on the thickness of the fillets, more or less time may be required.
 Check a few minutes early and extend cooking time, if necessary.
 It’s fine to cut into the fish to check for doneness, returning to the oven as needed.